 You can allocate widgets from different reports to allow consistent reporting across dashboards.
 There are two ways to reuse widgets:

-Use existing widget: browse widgets from pre-built or custom reports and add them to the current report.
+Browse widgets from pre-built or custom reports and add them to the current report.

 Accessing the custom report builder